ofenrohr/ksquares/src/alphaDots/README.md

 * `--batch-prediction` if this flag is set, the MCTS AI threads will send their requests in batches.
   Batch size corresponds to the number of threads.
 * `--iteration-size N` number of samples to generate per iteration
 * `--initial-model` the name of the model to start generating training data with.
-Default: `alphaZeroV7` (This option is untested!)
+Default: `alphaZeroV7`
 * `--target-model` the name of the model to improve in self-play.
 Model name must be present in the `models.yaml` list in `alphaDots/modelServer/models`.
 * `--debug` print debug information for individual prediction requests.
 Settings this flag